-E. Utilize Conservation Easements to Preserve Native Landscape

-The cost of acquiring property for natural or cultural resource conservation is often possible only at a considerable expense.
-Other alternatives contain inherent legal risks such as the taking of property for public purpose.
-In the case where a homeowners' association is not in place, an open space set aside or conservation easement may be more appropriate than fee simple acquisition.
+E. Utilize Conservation Easements to Preserve Native Landscape open space set aside or conservation easement may be more appropriate than fee simple acquisition.
 As an agreement between property owners and the holder of the easement (governing treatment of the property by current and future owners), the conservation easement allows the property owner to continue owning and using in perpetuity a property while assuring its protection from development and the preservation of critical resources.